with Alexandra Kurland, Jesús Rosales-Ruiz, Mary Hunter, and Michaela Hempen

 If this were the Clicker Expo we would have to call Mary Hunter's presentation: Atomic Shaping - What a Blast!
 Instead we'll just call it Atomic Shaping and let you imagine what that means.

 Do you wonder how all this focus on behavior analysis fits into practical training?
-Michaela Hempen will share the current status of her research project on cribbing.
+Michaela Hempen will share her on-going work with Blondie, the horse who was the subject of her research project on cribbing.
 How do you apply these concepts to the retraining of a horse who was started badly in a command-based system?

 is a pioneer and leading voice in the development of clicker training for horses.
 2018 marked the 20th anniversary of the publication of her first book and the “official” introduction of clicker training to the horse world.
 Since then, Alexandra has published two other books on clicker training, including the recently revised edition of "The Click That Teaches: A Step By Step Guide in Pictures".
 She has written hundreds of articles on clicker training, produced The Click That Teaches DVD lesson series and an online course (click here for details).